JasJohn3/SEO_Website_Refactor/README.md

 There were many areas in witch identical css code was applied to html elements when a single class name would be able to replace these styling options.
 That reduces the total amount of css code required to style the page.
 Here is an example including the original code that was commented out.
 ```
 /* created new class benefits-styling for universal styling of html elements */
 .benefit-styling{
     margin-bottom: 32px;
     color: #ffffff;
 }
+/*              Redundant CSS CODE                          */
 /* .benefit-lead {
     margin-bottom: 32px;
     color: #ffffff;